nielssorensen/OpenEmu-wiki/Compiling-From-Source-Guide.md

 ###Step 4

-Open the 'OpenEmu' folder and browse through the files until you find the XCode project file called 'OpenEmu.xcworkspace'.
+Open the 'OpenEmu' folder and browse through the files until you find the Xcode project file called 'OpenEmu.xcworkspace'.
 Double click this file and it should open in Xcode.

 ![OpenEmu Folder](http://i.imgur.com/pjtLaN7.png)